-|Degree Name||Costume design*|
+|Degree Name||Costume or fashion design|

 Sources: U.S. Bureau of Labor Statistics (BLS), Job postings from Monster.com (August 2012)

-Step 1: Earn a Bachelor's Degree
+Step 1: Earn a Degree or Certificate

 Even though there are no formal training requirements to become a costume designer, enrolling in a bachelor's degree program in costume design or a similar field can help students obtain the knowledge and skills necessary to work in the field.
 In addition to learning about the history of costumes and clothing construction, students are taught to analyze character traits to determine costuming choices.
-Those who already have a bachelor's degree in an area other than costume design can pursue a certificate program in the field.
+Aspiring designers who already have a bachelor's degree in an area other than costume design can pursue a certificate program in the field.
 These short-term programs focus specifically on costume design and could be ideal for students who have a degree in fashion design or another aspect of theater.

-- Create costumes for school productions.
+Create costumes for school productions.
 While earning your degree, you might have an opportunity to create costumes for university- or student-produced plays.
 Some of these programs will have full-time costume designers on staff, and students will have an opportunity to assist them in creating costumes and doing fittings.

 Step 2: Participate in an Internship

 To find a job and make connections in costume design individuals may need to complete a costume design internship in a summer stock theater festival, regional theater, or other venue.
 This is an opportunity for individuals to learn under the supervision of an experienced costume designer while working on one or more productions.